techidaily/site-facebook-video-files/source/_posts/2024-approved-minimize-mbs-avoid-fb-video-ads.md

 ![facebook lite for less ads](https://images.wondershare.com/filmora/article-images/2021/how-to-block-facebook-video-ads-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Another helpful way is to install the Facebook Lite app on your mobile.
 Facebook lite, ofcourse, has more straightforward options and fewer Ads.
 It will show you all the content with limited Ads and features.
 It's advantageous to save your memory, data, and time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3hS27nZVi9Y?si=_Zqj_l4a4XkPqT2S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1.4 Skip the Ads